 A little something about Melda…

-In her spare time, Melda enjoys cardio and strength training, bike riding, swimming, live theater, concerts, reading, and listening to NPR.
+In her spare time, Melda enjoys cardio and strength training, bike riding, live theater, concerts, reading, and listening to NPR.